 - Oliver Sacks: The Mind’s Eye

-The CommonMind Consortium has as a goal to generate and analyze large scale data from human subjects with neuropsychiatric and neurodevelopmental disorders and to make this data and the analytical results broadly available to the public as a free resource.
+The CommonMind Consortium has as a goal to generate and analyze large scale data from human subjects with neuropsychiatric disorders and to make this data and the analytical results broadly available to the public as a free resource.
+We welcome participation in our data generation efforts through funding, or “in kind” data or samples.
+A modular design will be used to expand scope according to funding and data will be released one year after generation.
+Contact us at info@CommonMind.org.

 As many as 450 million people worldwide are believed to be living with a mental or behavioral disorder: schizophrenia and bipolar disorder are two of the top six leading causes of years lived with disability according to the World Health Organization.
 The burden on the individual as well as on society is significant with estimates for the health care costs for these individuals as high as four percent GNP.
 This highlights a grave need for new therapies to alleviate suffering.